 For over a decade, surgeons have been using joystick-operated robots to navigate inside the body.
 But for the first time, a team of bioengineers at Boston Children’s Hospital demonstrated a robot that can navigate autonomously inside the human body.

-In an animal model of cardia valve repair, the team programmed a robotic catheter to find the way along the walls of a beating, bluttered heart to a leaky valve — without the assistance of a surgeon.
+In an animal model of cardiac valve repair, the team programmed a robotic catheter to find the way along the walls of a beating heart to a leaky valve — without the assistance of a surgeon.

-According to Science Robotics, the small robots can control the body through external forces such as magnetism.
-This is the first report by senior investigador Pierre Dupont, Ph.D., Chief of Pediatric Cardiac Bioengineering at Boston Children, of the equivalent to the desired destination in the body, adding that autonomous robots help surgeons in complex operations and can reduce tiredness and free surgeons to focus on the most difficult maneuvers and improve results.
+According to Science Robotics, small robots can control the body through external forces such as magnetism.
+This is the first report by senior investigator Pierre Dupont, Ph.D., Chief of Pediatric Cardiac Bioengineering at Boston Children, of the equivalent to the desired destination in the body, adding that autonomous robots help surgeons in complex operations and can reduce tiredness and free surgeons to focus on the most challenging maneuvers and improve results.

-“The right way to think about it is by analogying a fighter pilot with a fighter plane.
-The fighter plane takes on routine tasks such as flying the plane, so the pilot can concentrate on the mission’s higher levels tasks,” he added.
+“The right way to think about it is by analyzing a fighter pilot with a fighter plane.
+The fighter plane takes on routine tasks such as flying the plane so that the pilot can concentrate on the mission’s higher levels tasks,” he added.

 The robotic catheter in Dupont’s laboratory navigated with an optical touch sensor, informed about cardiac anatomy and preoperative scanning by a map.
 The touch sensor uses artificial intelligence and image processing algorithms to help the catheter figure out where he or she is at heart and where he or she needs to go.